tahseenadit/self-study/Platform/PlatformFeatures.md

 **Cloud IDE**

 Your platform can provide cloud IDE like bigquery or dbt cloud does.
 If you have cloud IDE, how does the configuration work ?
 It is better to have the same logic for setting up configuation in both local development environment and cloud IDE.

+# Secret Management

+Your platform can provide capability to store and manage keys and secrets, encrypt and dycrypt them as per user need.